Ill-fitting shoes can ruin a good day. The same goes for your horse.

 Finally, the nails are bent and trimmed flush with the outer hoof wall.

-Your farrier may want to watch your horse move once all the new shoes are in place to confirm everything looks good.
+Your farrier may want to watch your horse move once all the new shoes are in place to confirm everything fits and the horse is moving correctly.

 The Barefoot vs. Shoeing Debate